Last Updated on April 16, 2023 by Andrew Pirie

 The Men’s 4×400 in, OK, they were not sure as they held onto the gold.
 With Bagsit having to do a lot of work 5m down on the last leg.
 Also, they managed to pull off a win, being 2 seconds faster on paper than their Asian rivals.

-In conclusion no Gold Medals for women’s in Track and Field.
-In contrast, we only had six women in the team; this is an area that we lacked in.
+In conclusion no Gold Medals for women in Track and Field.
+In contrast, we only had six women on the team; this is an area that we lacked.

-Several of our female athletes had been removed by the task force Mary Grace Delos Santos, Jessa Mangsat, Josie Malacad, Griffey, and the Richardson twins.
+The task force Mary Grace Delos Santos, Jessa Mangsat, Josie Malacad, Griffey, and the Richardson twins removed several of our female athletes.
 Providing Opportunities for Future Champions

 This is an open letter to the POC Board and the PSC